tytydraco/yessleep/out/Im_a_Mail_Carrier_on_a_Route_That_Doesnt_Exist_on_Any_Map.md

-This isn’t a cry for help.

-It’s a way for me to document my experiences.
+This is a way for me to document my experiences.

 Every Carrier seems to have had their own method.
 Some wrote directly in the Policy Manual.
 Others scribbled notes on spare mail, receipts, napkins, or whatever happened to be within reach.
 Even Rusty kept records of his adventures.